Fed Cup San Antonio

 The match start times will be available soon.
 The end time will vary depending on how long each match lasts.
-Gates will open one hour prior to the start time each day.
+Gates will open 1.5 hours prior to the start time each day.

 Am I allowed to leave the matches and come back later that same day?
 Can I come to the first match and allow someone else to return for the second match on the same day?